rrenomeron/ublue-tr/README.md

 atomic operating system and adapt it to my (non-work) workflows.
 Or maybe to adapt my personal workflows to The Way of the Container.
 In the future, it might become the standard install for my personal devices.

+The highlights:

+- Google Chrome RPM installed (albeit in a complicated manner) and set as default browser
+- Visual Studio Code RPM installed with Cascadia Code fonts
+- Libvirt/Virt-Manager installed on host
+- Variety wallpaper changer (installed as RPM for now)
+- Dash-to-Dock enabled by default, skipping Overview on login
+- Appindicators enabled by default
+- Clocks set to AM/PM view with Weekday Display
+- Curated selection of Flatpak apps

 ## Installation

 > **Warning**